 Church theology teaches that if a Mormon can discover his or her ancestors, then the relative can establish a familial bond that endures through the afterlife.
 Mormon founder Joseph Smith started the genealogical emphasis.
 He wrote, "The greatest responsibility in this world that God has laid upon us is to seek after our dead.”
 The relative can baptize the ancestor into the family tree of the church which makes it possible for those in the after-life to decide whether to accept God and move into the higher reaches of Heaven.
 Polly Dickey, who plans on baptizing her deceased parents into the Mormon church, said confidently, “One day we'll get to meet again.”

-Last spring, the Mormons in Harlem hosted the 8th annual African American Genealogical Conference was held in the Harlem LDS Church on March 10th, 2012.
+In the Spring of 2012, the Mormons in Harlem hosted the 8th annual African American Genealogical Conference in their church.
 The event, which was in partnership with the Afro-American Historical & Genealogical Society, was free and open to the public.

 “The church wanted to reach people in the community and offer a service that was not religiously based,” said Latter-day Saint Minde Christensen, who attended the event.
 She observed that the conference was becoming bigger and more racially and religiously integrated.
 Hundreds of letters were sent throughout Harlem inviting churches to partake.
 About 225 people attended, including representatives from Abyssinian Baptist Church, Grace Baptist Church, and Second Canaan Baptist Church.